xriley/CoderDocs-Theme/README.md

 This Bootstrap template is made by UX/UI designer [Xiaoying Riley](https://twitter.com/3rdwave_themes) for developers and is 100% FREE under the [Creative Commons Attribution 3.0 License (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/)

-If you'd like to **use the template without the attribution**, you can [buy the **commercial license** via the theme website](https://themes.3rdwavemedia.com/bootstrap-templates/startup/coderdocs-free-bootstrap-4-documentation-template-for-software-projects/)
+If you'd like to **use the template without the attribution link**, you can [buy the **commercial license** via the theme website](https://themes.3rdwavemedia.com/bootstrap-templates/startup/coderdocs-free-bootstrap-4-documentation-template-for-software-projects/)

 #### Follow Xiaoying